 The American Law Institute (ALI) has published its esteemed Restatements—authoritative distillations of the law—on 28 topics, including core areas like contracts, property, and torts.
 Notably missing is a Restatement on corporations, but that is set to change.
 In January, ALI announced that Martin Lipton Professor of Law Edward Rock will oversee the drafting of Restatement of the Law, Corporate Governance.

 Founded in 1923, ALI has been interested in corporate law from its early days, Rock notes, but an attempt to tackle the subject in the 1930s “never went anywhere.”
 In the late 1970s, they took another run at it.
-Amid the ensuring “takeover wars” of the 1980s and the controversy that emerged around issues like hostile takeovers, poison pills, and leveraged buyouts, consensus proved elusive in a number of areas, Rock says.
+Amid the ensuing “takeover wars” of the 1980s and the controversy that emerged around issues like hostile takeovers, poison pills, and leveraged buyouts, consensus proved elusive in a number of areas, Rock says.
 The final product was titled Corporate Governance: Analysis and Recommendations and was part of the ALI’s Principles of the Law series.

 ALI’s Principles publications offer discussion of a topic and may include suggestions for best practices.
 Restatements go further and, as the ALI explains, “reflect the law as it presently stands.”